MichaelCruzCC/Azure-Networks-And-Protocols/README.md

 <b>With Wireshark now installed, it is possible to filter for different types of traffic.
 The first of which will be ICMP traffic, based on a simple ping command to our Linux VM. </b>

--Within wireshark start capturing packets then filter for icmp.
+- Within wireshark start capturing packets then filter for icmp.
--On your actual machine, go back to portal.azure.com and copy VM-02's IP address.
+- On your actual machine, go back to portal.azure.com and copy VM-02's IP address.
--Go back to the remote session, open Command Prompt and run "ping -t *Linux IP address*" -You'll note that the requests time out.
+- Go back to the remote session, open Command Prompt and run "ping -t *Linux IP address*"
+- You'll note that the requests time out.
 This is because VM-02's firewall is blocking it.
--Back on your actual machine, go to VM-02's networking tab and add an Inbound rule for icmp, with the priority being before any of the existing rules.
+- Back on your actual machine, go to VM-02's networking tab and add an Inbound rule for icmp, with the priority being before any of the existing rules.
--Within the remote session, once applied, the pings should start to succeed, rather than time out.
+- Within the remote session, once applied, the pings should start to succeed, rather than time out.